Hong Kong: Pro-democracy candidates win landslide victory | DW | 25.11.2019

-A historic number of voters overwhelmingly favored pro-democracy candidates in local polls seen as referendum on the pro-democracy movement.
-City leader Carrie Lam said the government would "listen humbly" to voters.
+A historic number of voters have overwhelmingly favored pro-democracy candidates in local polls seen as a referendum on months of anti-government protest.
+City leader Carrie Lam said she would "listen humbly" to voters.

 Hong Kong residents turned out in record numbers to vote in Sunday's district elections, with an overwhelming majority choosing candidates affiliated with the pro-democracy movement, in what activists are calling a clear signal of support for protesters' demands.